 Half a century ago, biologist Rachel Carson warned of the man-made ecological disaster that awaited us should we continue the way we were.
 Her insights were disregarded by many for being both female and allegedly “communist”.

-So, “it’s business as usual,” says Foster, filmmaker of My Octopus Teacher, researcher of human origins and co-author of Sea Change.
+But, “it’s business as usual,” says Foster, filmmaker of My Octopus Teacher, researcher of human origins and co-author of Sea Change.
 Foster was commenting on our response to the sixth mass extinction climate change crisis.
 It’s humankind’s denial on finding ourselves on the edge of no return.

 Yet there is no place for the blame game in our creation of the crisis.
 As Foster points out, we are all complicit.
 We cannot blame corporations or governments.
 Our profile in this scenario according to him is a creature at extreme risk both psychically and physically.
 Yet we cannot afford to indulge in the polar opposite of “business as usual” – despair.
 Despair, is, as he points out, “a luxury none of us can afford.
 “If you give into despair, you’re finished.”